jaegdi/print-columns/ReadMe.md

                                            two blanks ore more.
         -colsep='|'       ColumnSeparator  define the character to separate the columns, default='|'.
         -filter='string'  Filter lines,    process only lines where 'string' is found.
+        -sortcol=colnum:  SortColumn       number of column, to sort for.
+Only one column can be defined for sort.
+                                           Number refers to the number of the output column.
-        -sortcol=colnum:  SortColumn       number of column, to sort for -gcol=colnum:     GroupCol         write a separator when the value in this column is different to the value in the previous line to group the values in this column.
+        -gcol=colnum:     GroupCol         write a separator when the value in this column is different to the value in the previous line to group the values in this column.
                                            Number refers to the number of the output column.